jason-winn/jason-winn.github.io/hobbies/illustration.md

 detail_items:
   - title: "Greeting Cards & Prints"
     description: |
       I enjoy drawing quirky, overly-sentimental characters.
-Occasionally,

-      Drawing greeting cards has been a great way to change gears away from engineering now and then.
+Drawing greeting cards has been a great way to change gears away from engineering every now and then.
     image_src: "/hobbies/illustration/greeting.svg"
   - title: "Layout & Design"
     description: |
       Starting with school newspaper layout and moving on to design for commercial brands, I've always enjoyed minimalist design.
 Apple in the early 2000s clearly had a big influence!
     image_src: "/hobbies/illustration/newspaper.svg"
 ---